Cold Weather Preparedness: A Guide to Winter Weather Survival

-Extreme Cold Weather Survival Kit
+Cold Weather Survival Kit

 An extreme cold survival kit is much like a general emergency kit or disaster preparedness, but with a few specific items that may not generally be included.
 Before each winter season, spend a few minutes going through the contents of the emergency survival kit, replacing and adding whatever items are needed.

 In addition to the standard necessities of emergency supplies, a winter weather and extreme cold kit should include:

 - A minimum of three days worth of non-perishable foods that don’t need to be cooked or prepared (things like canned vegetables, dried fruits, and jerky)